Maximal perimeter and maximal width of a convex small polygon: Perimeters and widths of convex small polygons

-When $n = 2^s$, as the maximal perimeter $L_n^*$, the maximal width $W_n^*$ is known for $s \le 3$.
-Bezdek and Fodor~\cite{bezdek2000} proved that $W_4^* = \frac{1}{2}\sqrt{3}$, and this value is achieved by infinitely many convex small $4$-gons, including that of maximal perimeter~$\geo{B}_4$.
-Audet, Hansen, Messine, and Ninin~\cite{audet2013} found that $W_8^* = \frac{1}{4}\sqrt{10+2\sqrt{7}}$, which is also achieved by infinitely many convex small $8$-gons, including~$\geo{B}_8$ represented in Figure~\ref{figure:8gon:B8}.

-For $n=2^s$ with $s\ge 4$, tight lower bounds on the maximal perimeter and the maximal width can be obtained analytically.
-The author~\cite{bingane2021b} constructed a family of convex small $n$-gons $\geo{B}_n$, for $n=2^s$ with $s\ge 2$, such that
+For $n=2^s$ with $s\ge 4$, tight lower bounds on the maximal perimeter and the maximal width may be obtained analytically.
+The author~\cite{bingane2022e} constructed a family of convex small $n$-gons $\geo{B}_n$, for $n=2^s$ with $s\ge 3$, such that